-The Irish Government is advising against all non-essential overseas travel to and from Ireland.
+The Irish Government is currently advising against all non-essential overseas travel to and from Ireland.
+It has published a Green List of countries where the travel advice is to take normal precautions and people arriving to Ireland from these countries will not have to restrict their movements for 14 days.
 You can check the latest guidance and travel advice from the Department of Foreign Affairs HERE.

-The Irish State requires anyone arriving into Ireland via Dublin Airport – including Irish citizens - to self-isolate for 14 days after arrival.
+The Irish State currently requires anyone arriving into Ireland via Dublin Airport from a country not on the Green List – including Irish citizens - to self-isolate for 14 days after arrival.
 Self-isolation means staying indoors and completely avoiding contact with other people, according to the HSE.
-The HSE rules include not going to work or to public places; not taking public transport or taxis; and not inviting visitors to your home.

-These HSE rules for arriving passengers do not apply if you are briefly stopping over at the airport on your way to another country, travelling onwards to Northern Ireland, or if you are “an essential supply chain worker”, such as “a pilot, haulier or maritime staff member”.
+These HSE rules for arriving passengers do not apply if you are briefly stopping over at the airport on your way to another country, travelling onwards to Northern Ireland, or if you are an essential supply chain worker.
 There is more information from the HSE in relation to travel to Ireland from overseas HERE.